Google Shopping Setup Guide 2026: From Merchant Center to First Sale

 This is the full account walkthrough - from a blank Merchant Center account to your first Shopping campaign running with tracking that works.
 It covers the whole foundation: the accounts, the feed, the linking, and the tracking.
 When you reach the campaign itself, the beginner's guide to launching your first Shopping campaign goes deeper on that one step.
 Start here for the foundation.
 If you run a store and you want your products in the Shopping results, this is the path.

 Hold that picture the whole way through.
-Merchant Center is the warehouse - it stores and approves your products.
-Google Ads is the storefront - it shows them and spends the money.
+Merchant Center is the warehouse.
+It stores and approves your products.
+Google Ads is the storefront.
+It shows them and spends the money.
 Everything below is getting the warehouse clean, getting the storefront connected, and making sure they agree.

 Step 1: Create and configure Merchant Center